CreatorOS/Create-a-prize-pool-on-PoolTogether-using-builder-UI/LEARN.md

 This configuration allows the pool owner to prevent people from depositing money and withdrawing right away.
 We have early exit fee which decays in time.
 So let's say we have 1% early exit fee and if you deposit 100 DAI and want to exit right away then you have to pay 1 DAI.
-But let's say the fee decay time is 14 days and if you wait for that much amount of time you can withdraw losslessly with zero fees.
+But let's say the fee decay time is 14 days and if you wait for that much amount of time you can withdraw losslessly with almost zero fees.

 Let's keep early exit fee 1% and fee decay time of 0.00208333 which is almost 3 minutes in days just for testing purposes.